Tiimber/terminal-notification/README.md

 - What pattern to listen for in the output
 - Configure title, subtitle and message (including using above mentioned regexp variables)
 - Choose what sound to play with the message
-- Set a max frequency of messages of each type
+- Set a max frequency for messages of each type
 - Send notifications on termination

 Project requirements: